AlexMelenchon/Hierarchial-Pathfinding-Research/docs/index.md

 ## TODO's
 With all the explanation out of the window, we are now ready to complete the TODO's.
 These are small exercises guided by code comments that are intended to taught you about the HPA* in a more practical sense.
 I'll walk you through all the process explained above so you can fully understand the implementation.
 Once you finish all the TODO’s you will have a fully functional HPA*.

+> IMPORTANT NOTE: All the places where you have to write code are marked with " //----- ".

+> > IMPORTANT NOTE: To check all the debug functionallities, please check the README inside the project, thanks!

 ### TODO 0
 - Not much to say about this one; if you are familiar with A*, just look around the code & check how everything is wired up in order to not get lost in the next TODO's!